Bobbie L. Steele

-Bobbie L. Steele was sworn in as the 32nd president of the Cook County Board of Commissioners on August 1, 2006.
+Bobbie L. Steele (born October 18, 1937) was sworn in as the 32nd president of the Cook County Board of Commissioners on August 1, 2006.
 She had been commissioner for the 2nd district of Cook County, Illinois for 20 years and served out the remainder of the current presidential term through December 4, 2006.

 Early life

 Steele was born in Cleveland, Mississippi where she lived until she completed high school in 1954.
 She later attended Alabama A&M University in Huntsville, Alabama for two years.

-Steele moved to Chicago’s Westside in 1956 with the intention of finishing her education.
-In 1966, she graduated from Chicago’s Teacher’s College with a degree in Elementary Education.
+Steele moved to Chicago's Westside in 1956 with the intention of finishing her education.
+In 1966, she graduated from Chicago's Teacher's College with a degree in Elementary Education.
 She went on to Roosevelt University where she earned her master's degree in Supervision and Administration of Education.
 For twenty years, Steele worked for the Chicago Public Schools.

 Public service

 Steele was the president of the National Association of Black County Officials and Chairperson of the National Association of County Officials Deferred Compensation Advisory committee.

 She is a member of the National Council of Negro Women, League of Women Voters, Lake Shore Links, Incorporated, and United Missionary Baptist Church.